sandeepkumar17/td-dev.to/blog-posts/dotnet-6-clean-architecture/dotnet-6-clean-architecture.md

 {% gist https://gist.github.com/sandeepkumar17/0e3ded0885783eaeb7c1f558ca87c0c9 %}

-- As we are also implementing the logging, so add a `ILogger` interface and add methods for different log levels.
+- As we are also implementing the logging, so add an `ILogger` interface and add methods for different log levels.

 {% gist https://gist.github.com/sandeepkumar17/a0d3a5a402b2a550f8e42d4bcc75ce02 %}